laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1764

-Passport now uses UUIDs to identify clients by default.
-You may keep using incremental integer IDs by setting `Passport::$clientUuids` to `false` on the `boot` method of your application's `App\Providers\AppServiceProvider` class:
+By default, Passport now uses UUIDs to identify clients.
+You may keep using incremental integer IDs by setting `Passport::$clientUuids` to `false` within the `boot` method of your application's `App\Providers\AppServiceProvider` class:

     public function boot(): void
     {
         Passport::$clientUuids = false;
     }

-Therefore, the `'passport.client_uuids'` config property, `Passport::clientUuids()` and `Passport::setClientUuids()` methods have been removed.
+As a consequence of this change, the `'passport.client_uuids'` configuration property has been removed, as well as the `Passport::clientUuids()` and `Passport::setClientUuids()` methods.

 ### Client Secrets Hashed by Default